-MHCLG and local authorities have adopted many approaches over the last two years to identify the cladding and insulation status of the remaining private sector buildings.
+MHCLG and local authorities have adopted many approaches to identify the cladding and insulation status of the remaining private sector buildings.
 This has included the payment of an allowance to local authorities for identifying buildings or starting an enforcement process1 against building owners, with a cut-off date at end May 2018.
-The Data Release of 28 June 2018 was the first that included data confirmed by local authorities.
-MHCLG are confident that the vast majority of buildings with cladding systems unlikely to meet Building Regulations have been identified, and publishing the data ensures transparency on high-rise building safety.
+The Data Release of 28 June 2018 was the first that included data confirmed by local authorities..

+MHCLG are confident that the vast majority of social and private sector high-rise residential and publicly owned buildings with ACM cladding systems unlikely to meet Building Regulations have been identified.